nlsfi/HASlib/README.md

 ### Advanced Usage
 Most parts of the library can also be used independently for special use cases.
 For further information on classes and functions please refer to the documentation.

+## Tests

+Tests-folder includes Zip-file comprising of two SBF-files recorded in FGI offices in Otaniemi, Espoo, Finland.
+Unzip the files and test decoding, for example, via the HAS_converter.py:

+> python3 HAS_Converter.py -s ./Tests/galileo_ssr000.sbf -f RTCM -t log.out -x 3000

+Specifications for the test recordings can be found in [ReadMe.md](Tests/ReadMe.md)

 ## License